 Adverse selection occurs in health insurance when there is an imbalance of high-risk, sick policyholders to healthy policyholders.
 The imbalance can happen due to sick individuals, who require more insurance, using more coverage and purchasing more policies than the healthy individuals, who need less coverage and may not buy a policy at all.

 Find Cheap Health Insurance Quotes in Your Area

 Adverse selection can lead to financial risks for insurance companies and higher health insurance premiums for consumers.
-The Affordable Care Act attempted to address these issues with certain policies, such as the individual mandate and subsidized premiums, which were intended to encourage enrollment.
-But these initiatives have not eliminated adverse selection in health insurance markets.
+The Affordable Care Act (ACA) attempted to address these issues with certain policies, such as the individual mandate and subsidized premiums, which were intended to encourage enrollment.
+But these initiatives did not eliminate adverse selection in health insurance markets.

 In health insurance, adverse selection refers to the scenario in which higher-risk or sick individuals, who have greater coverage needs, purchase health insurance, while healthy people delay or decide to abstain.
 This can lead to an atypical distribution of healthy and unhealthy people signing up for health insurance.